brookhong/Surfingkeys/README.md

 Besides that, there is a `sog`, to search selected text only in this site with google.
 For `sog`, `s` is the search_leader_key, `o` is the only_this_site_key, `g` is the search alias.

+The search_leader_key `s` plus captial alias `G` will search selected with google interactively, all other search aliases and those you added through API `addSearchAliasX` work in same way.

 ## Vim-like marks

 You can create vim-like marks by pressing `m`, followed by a word character(0-9, A-Z, a-z), used as mark name.
 For example, if you press `ma` on this page, you'll create a mark named `a` which points to this page.
 Then pressing `'a` anywhere, you'll jump to this page.